 Before you head into the rugged hills, canyons and mesas of Canyonlands, spend a night in comfort 39 minutes away in Moab.
 With an array of affordable lodging options and a cool, desert-town vibe, Moab has plenty to offer both weary heads and night owls.

-View a list of nearby hotels and campgrounds
+View a list of nearby hotels.